NicholasSynovic/tool_rad/docs/adr/ADR_11_validate-config-file-with-a-json-schema.md

 ## Decision

-We will leverage a *JSON Schema* validation library to validate the config file JSON at all parts of the toolchain:
+We will leverage a *JSON Schema* validation function to validate the config file JSON at all parts of the toolchain:

 - creation,